From dark mode to Art Deco, these are the trends you need to know about before your next website redesign.

 “Art deco motifs fit well with the geometric designs that have been trending over the past few years” – that’s according to website building SaaS company Webflow.

 As the saying goes, what’s old is new again.
-As far as making Art Deco design work in 2022, consider elements like clean, curving lines, delicately intricate patterns, and shades of metal like silver, bronze and gold.
+As far as making Art Deco design work, consider elements like clean, curving lines, delicately intricate patterns, and shades of metal like silver, bronze and gold.

 7. Minimalist navigation bars